lightningnetwork/lnd/README.md

 ## Security

 The developers of `lnd` take security _very_ seriously.
-The disclosure of security vulnerabilities helps us security the health of `lnd`, privacy of our users, and also the health of the Lightning Network as a whole.
+The disclosure of security vulnerabilities helps us secure the health of `lnd`, privacy of our users, and also the health of the Lightning Network as a whole.
 If you find any issues regarding security or privacy, please disclose the information responsibly by sending an email to security at lightning dot engineering,